LucHermitte/lh-vim-lib/doc/OO.md

 the `s:getSNR()` trick in the previous vanilla examples.

-lh-vim-lib helper functions still need a similar trick in order to provide _method-injection_ with older versions of Vim.
+lh-vim-lib helper functions still need a similar trick in order to provide _method-injection_ with older versions of Vim, and also to manually inject methods (defined as script-local functions) into an existing object, from the command-line.

 The helper functions require either the number (returned by `:scriptname`) of the current script, or the name of the current script.